buildkite/go-buildkite/README.md

 ```

+See the [examples](https://github.com/buildkite/go-buildkite/tree/master/examples) directory for additional examples.

-Note: not everything in the API is present here just yet—if you need something please make an issue or submit a pull request.
+Note: not all API features are supported by `go-buildkite` just yet.
+If you need a feature, please make an [issue](https://github.com/buildkite/go-buildkite/issues) or submit a pull request.

 # Releasing